dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 And They did nothing to help me.
 It was Them.
 They were all in on it.

 So much for an honest and safe town.

 My father was right.

+How stupid could I be?

 {% include series_trumans_map.html %}